We specialise in the promotion of wellbeing and resilience in pupils, staff and whole school communities.

 We use coaching to support schools develop and implement our wellbeing frameworks in the best way for them and their school.
 Coaching is important to us as we are not prescriptive in our approach.
 We believe in empowering schools to take the theories, tools, techniques and approaches to developing wellbeing and make them their own.
 This has been demonstrated to be the most effective way of working for creating a sustained and embedded change to school wellbeing.

 Annemarie Williams, CEO and Executive Principal, Odyssey Educational Trust

-Dame Alice Owen’s school in Hertfordshire, trained 70 Sixth Form students to be peer mentors and support year seven with the transition to secondary school.
+Dame Alice Owen’s school in Hertfordshire, trained 70 Sixth Form students to be peer mentors and support year seven with the transition to secondary school and prevent mental health issues.
 Their Wellbeing Ambassadors programme has had a huge impact in supporting students to belong at school.

 Anne Marie Knowles, headteacher and senior mental health lead at Hazlehurst primary school in Bury, Greater Manchester – and one of Wellbeing Club’s founding members – shares how being a member and using our training and recourses have helped them to how there are provide their own early prevention provision.

 Rainey Endowed School is a secondary school based in Northern Ireland.
 Our Wellbeing Ambassadors programme was delivered in house.
 This example highlights how the programme supported students to improve wellbeing even during lockdown.

 In 2017, Carla Lawes, the Assistant Head and Senior Mental Health Lead at Alderman Richard Hallam Primary attended a training course that was the basis for our Wellbeing Club.
 Since then, they have consistently built and embedded their whole school approach to mental health and wellbeing.
 Improving attainment, attendance and behaviour as well as improving staff wellbeing.